ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 > Review the website you identified above.
 (1 paragraph)
 > In your review, include a discussion common design patterns and interactivity in the site.

 The DU website was the third that was suggested to us from the client, and is responsively designed.
 This website is a bit more complicated and has more content.
 They utilize a menu across the top of the screen with dropdowns that provide more options, which becomes a hamburger menu on narrow screens.
 This is a very common design pattern and an effective use of interactivity that we can draw from.
 Another cool interactive feature they use is a carousel of news stories across the bottom of the homepage, which effectively features updates that alumni would enjoy.
 Since our client wants us to feature information for alumni, this might be something for us to consider.
 They also utilize an image carousel at the top of the homepage, similar to DSP.
 Another interactive element is a form on the homepage that prompts people to sign up for their mailling list.
 We could include a form on our page for potential new members interested in recruitment.
-Visually, I think this website looks a bit outdated and the blue and yellow colors are a big loud, but the site has great functionality and is interesting to look at. s
+Visually, I think this website looks a bit outdated and the blue and yellow colors are a big loud, but the site has great functionality and is interesting to look at.

 ## Content Planning (Milestone 2)